ir-tec/opt-table/README.md

 ## Features

 - **َAdd Rows:** Add new Row will be implemented by providing a Promise to options for newDataHandler method an accessing the refs of table .
+- **َUpdate Rows:** Edit Row will be implemented by providing a Promise to options for editDataHandler  and add the edit_row flag to options property of table .

+- **َDelete Rows:** Delete Row will be implemented by providing a Promise to options for deleteDataHandler and add the edit_row flag to options property of table .

 - **Pagination:** Easily implement pagination with options for the number of rows per page and navigation controls.